Convallatoxin (cardiac glycoside) assay

 • the extraction processes applied

-• assess the safety of natural products and food supplements
+• Evaluate the safety of natural products and food supplements

 Analytical methods used

-The dosage of convallatoxin is based on chromatographic and spectrometric techniques recognized for their reliability and precision:
+The measurement of convallatoxin relies on chromatographic and spectrometric techniques recognized for their reliability and precision:

-LC-MS/MS : more sensitive method to confirm the molecular structure of convallatoxin and detect its presence even at very low concentrations.
+• LC-MS/MS : a more sensitive method allowing confirmation of the molecular structure of convallatoxin and detection of its presence even at very low concentrations.

 These approaches guarantee rigorous control and meet the needs of manufacturers, research laboratories and distributors of natural products.